abu-compbio/BetweenNet/README.md

 ### **Input**

 1 - The nodes to index file mapping:
-The file is located in out/graph_nodes.txt
+The file is located at out/graph_nodes.txt
 ```
 index GeneName
 1 A1BG
 2 A1CF
 ```
 2 - Bipartite edges file:
-The file is located in out/graph_edges.txt
+The file is located at out/graph_edges.txt
 ```
 node_i_Index node_j_Index weight
 0 1 1